winitzki/scall/tutorial/programming_dhall.md

 Instead of trying to guess how to convert `egyptian_div_mod` into a call to `Natural/fold`, we will use a general procedure for rewriting recursive code as a hylomorphism.
 That procedure is explained in the paper by Hu, Iwasaki, and Takeichi (HIT), ["Deriving structural hylomorphisms"](https://www.researchgate.net/publication/2813507) and applies to a wide range of recursive functions.

-Once we have a hylomorphism, we will replace it by a depth-bounded function `hylo_Nat`.
+Once we find a hylomorphism, we will replace it by a depth-bounded function `hylo_Nat`.

 The HIT derivation procedure works with functions of a single argument, while `egyptian_div_mod` has two (curried) arguments.
 So, let us first refactor `egyptian_div_mod` via a recursive function of a single argument,